What is quality management

 Step 5: Keep improving continuously

 With quality control, you measure and assess the performance of your products or services against set quality standards.
-This allows you to identify any deviations and take corrective action to prevent them from occurring in the future.
+This allows you to identify any discrepancies and take corrective action to prevent them from occurring in the future.
 Quality control includes various techniques and methods, such as inspections, audits and testing, that help identify problems and take action to resolve them.